summer-ospp/help-en/docs/student.md

 2. When will the bonus be paid?

-Students who pass the mid-term assessment will receive 50% of the project bonus first.
-According to the final project evaluation results, the remaining project bonus will be paid in proportion.
-If the student fails the final evaluation, the rest bonus will not be paid.
+Students who pass the mid-term assessment will receive 50% of the project bonus first, the remaining 50% bonus will be paid after the students pass the final project evaluation.
+Accordingly, the student will not receive the rest bonus if he/she fails the final evaluation.

 3. How to pay the students’ bonus?